 Sharing a meal in your kitchen inspires hospitality, and your friends and family will appreciate the effort.
 But when the meal is done, you may notice that your cabinets and stainless appliances look a bit worse for wear.

 Quickly tackling these stains is key to keeping your surfaces in good condition, but you need a definitive guide on how to accomplish this.
-Here are some tips to help you clean that grease off your kitchen surfaces without damaging them.
+Here are some tips to help you clean the grease off your kitchen surfaces without damaging them.

-Items to Keep on Hand
+Items to keep on hand